LIVING WITH COMMUNITY CATS

 The following is why removing cats will not help:

-• Litter bearing animals will breed to the carrying capacity of the environment.
+Litter bearing animals will breed to the carrying capacity of the environment.

-• A simple way to look at this is if there is food, there will be more kittens.
+A simple way to look at this is if there is food, there will be more kittens.

-• Removing cats just creates more food and even more kittens.
+Removing cats just creates more food and even more kittens.

-• Killing or removing enough cats to actually make a difference in the population is unattainable in the US.
+Killing or removing enough cats to actually make a difference in the population is unattainable in the US.

-• By most estimates, 80% or more cats would have to be removed every year for as many as 50 years in order to eliminate the population.
+By most estimates, 80% or more cats would have to be removed every year for as many as 50 years in order to eliminate the population.

-• Owned cats continue to be abandoned or allowed to breed outside, supplying more cats to the population.
+Owned cats continue to be abandoned or allowed to breed outside, supplying more cats to the population.

 Spay/Neuter is the answer!
 This leaves the cats in the environment to eat the food that is there without making more kittens.

 But what about the birds?
 Should we just sacrifice the birds and other wildlife to protect cats?
 The answer is no. On a small island in the Pacific, a concerted, expensive, time consuming, arguably inhumane, but ultimately successful effort was put forth to remove all the cats to protect the native wildlife.
 To their surprise, more wildlife died after the cats were removed!
 Why was this?
 The rats were eating the young and nestlings.
 The cats actually were protecting the wildlife from the rats!
-Cats, in general, are more adapted at killing small mammals than they are at birds.
+Cats, in general, are more adapted to killing small mammals than they are to killing birds.
 Without neighborhood cats, the rat and mice population would explode, taking a significant toll on the wildlife and human health.

 Maybe we can protect birds and wildlife in other ways?
 Creating bird and other wildlife friendly environments to replace destroyed habitats and surrounding these with cat repellents is a much better use of time and resources than trying to remove all the cats.
 You can start with your backyard!
 Small patches make a big difference.
 There are a few things to remember to keep the birds safe and happy:

-• Keep feeders and bird baths high off the ground out of the reach of cats and other ground predators
+Keep feeders and bird baths high off the ground out of the reach of cats and other ground predators

-• Provide safe nesting places such as bird houses with tamper proof poles so nothing can climb them
+Provide safe nesting places such as bird houses with tamper proof poles so nothing can climb them

-• Leave dead trees and branches to provide insect food and housing
+Leave dead trees and branches to provide insect food and housing

-• Plant native plants that attract insects and provide berries for birds to eat
+Plant native plants that attract insects and provide berries for birds to eat

-• Keep indoor cats inside - it is safer for them anyway.
+Keep indoor cats inside - it is safer for them anyway.
 They will be happy to watch the birds with you from the comfort of your home!

-It is actually illegal to kill a community cat or cause it intentional harm (or any cat).
+It is actually illegal to kill a community cat (or any cat) or cause it intentional harm .
 Contrary to a popular urban myth, cats are not considered “wildlife” under the law, even community cats.
 Ohio law specifically defines all cats as companion animals and subject to all animal cruelty laws regarding companion animals: ORC 959.131 (A) (1) “"Companion animal" means any animal that is kept inside a residential dwelling and any dog or cat regardless of where it is kept” (emphasis added).
 In ORC 959.131 (C) “No person shall knowingly cause serious physical harm to a companion animal.”

 Even if it were legal, killing or otherwise removing cats is an extremely short-term solution at best, as discussed earlier.
 Learning to live with cats is the best outcome for all concerned because it is the only solution that will be effective and will last over a long period of time.